Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 74.5 points -- this matchup's over/under -- only twice this season.
+- Marshall and its opponents have combined for 73.5 points -- this matchup's point total -- just twice this year.

-- Western Kentucky has combined with its opponents to score more than 74.5 points in two games this season.
+- Western Kentucky's games have gone over 73.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 77.6, is 3.1 points above Saturday's over/under.

-- The 47.5 combined points per game that these two squads have allowed this season are 27 fewer than the 74.5 over/under in this contest.
+- The two teams combine to score 77.6 points per game, 4.1 more than the over/under in this contest.

-- The average total in Thundering Herd games this season is 58.9, 15.6 points fewer than Saturday's over/under of 74.5 .
+- Thundering Herd games have an average total of 58.9 points this season, 14.6 fewer than Saturday's over/under.

 Marshall Stats and Trends

-- The Thundering Herd have been favored by 1.5 points or more 10 times this season and are 5-5 ATS in those matchups.
+- The Thundering Herd have been favored by 1.5 points or more 10 times this season and are 5-5 ATS in those contests.

-- Marshall's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Marshall's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

 - When Marshall puts up more than 27.5 points, it is 6-3 against the spread and 6-3 overall.

-- The Thundering Herd rack up 484.4 yards per game, 65.2 more yards than the 419.2 the Hilltoppers give up per outing.
+- The Thundering Herd collect 484.4 yards per game, 65.2 more yards than the 419.2 the Hilltoppers allow per matchup.

-- In games that Marshall picks up over 419.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- In games that Marshall totals more than 419.2 yards, the team is 5-3 against the spread and 6-2 overall.

 - This year, the Thundering Herd have 21 turnovers, four fewer than the Hilltoppers have takeaways (25).